Have you noticed that your cat sleeps with you and not your husband or wife?

 Cats almost always have a favorite person to hang out with and might completely ignore you or your significant other.

 While that’s typical feline behavior, it’s never easy when a cat gives you the cold shoulder.

 It can strain relationships if you and your spouse are cat people.

-So, let’s try to figure out why the cat prefers to sleep with one partner, and if you can change your cat’s sleeping habits.
+So, let’s try to figure out why do cats lie on you, and if you can change your cat’s sleeping habits.

 #1 You Don’t Toss in Bed